strawberryfg/c2f-3dhm-human-caffe/README.md

 # c2f-3dhm-human-caffe
 This is the caffe reimplementation of "Coarse-to-Fine Volumetric Prediction for Single-Image 3D Human Pose".

-Screenshot of eval on test set can be found in figs/ (d = 16, 32, 64)
+Screenshot of eval on test set can be found in figs/ (d = 16, 32, 64).

 ----
 ## Overture
-- I write C++ faster than Python
+- I write C++ faster than Python.
-- I write faster C++ than Python
+- I write faster C++ than Python.
-- I know C++ / Caffe is not easy to understand
+- I know C++ / Caffe is not easy to understand.

 ----